Football at the 1995 Pan American Games

-The twelfth edition of the men's football tournament at the Pan American Games was held in Mar del Plata, Argentina from March 10 to March 24, 1995.
+The twelfth edition of the men's football tournament at the Pan American Games was held in Mar del Plata, Argentina from 10 March to 24 March 1995.
 Twelve teams competed, with title defender USA being eliminated in the first round.
 After the preliminary round there was a knock-out stage.

 All the matches were held in Estadio José María Minella.